denismo/DynamoFS/README.md

         mount -t fuse.dynamo aws:ap-southeast-2/DynamoFS /mnt/dynamo

-   This will mount the table as a file-system to the mount point.
-After that you will be able to execute normal Linux file commands, such as "ls" or "mkdir".
+    That's it.
+This will mount the shared file-system to the mount point.
+After that you will be able to execute normal Linux file commands, such as "ls" or "mkdir", and see the files created perhaps by other file system clients.

 Status
 ==========